coreruleset/body-decompress-plugin/README.md

  * Web browsers are printing `Content Encoding Error` while blocking request which uses compression, as `Content-Encoding` header is still set and browser awaits compressed response.
-This problem is only occuring when PHP is running using FastCGI (PHP-FPM).
+This problem is only affecting PHP applications if PHP is running using FastCGI (PHP-FPM).

 ## License

-Copyright (c) 2021 OWASP ModSecurity Core Rule Set project.
+Copyright (c) 2021-2022 OWASP ModSecurity Core Rule Set project.
 All rights reserved.

 The OWASP ModSecurity Core Rule Set and its official plugins are distributed under Apache Software License (ASL) version 2.
 Please see the enclosed LICENSE